-AMMONIUM HYDROGEN SULFITE Ammonium bisulfite $NH_4HSO_3 = 99.07$ (Oeno 14/2000 modified by Oeno 3/2007)
+AMMONIUM HYDROGEN SULFITE Ammonium bisulfite NH4HSO3 = 99.07 OENO 14/2000

 This product falls in the category of preservatives and is used exclusively for fermentation operations.
 It makes available sulfur dioxide and ammonium ions, which can be directly assimilated by the yeast.
 There are regulatory restrictions on the amount of ammonium that can be added and on sulfur dioxide content.